tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * The `reuters.fileids()` method retrieves a list with all a document's unique identifiers in the corpus.

 * After selecting a single document from the Reuters Corpus, an instance of the `CountVectorizer()` class is created.
-The `stop_words='english'` parameter will ignore all English-language stopwords when vectorizing the text.
+The `stop_words='english'` parameter will ignore all English language stopwords when vectorizing the text.

   ```python
   vectorizer = CountVectorizer(stop_words='english')